irmen/Pyro3/examples/AllInOne/Readme.txt

 the events that it receives.

-There are two files:

-allinone_threads.py: uses THREADS to run everything concurrently. allinone_ownloop.py: uses a CUSTOM EVENT LOOP to run everything.
+allinone_threads.py: uses THREADS to run everything concurrently.

-NOTE: FOR BOTH EXAMPLES, THREADING MUST BE AVAILABLE.
-      Also, no Name Server must be running.
+NOTE: no Name Server must be running.

 NOTE2: this example doesn't show what a good solution might be to run everything in a monolithic application!!!